yurydiahiliev/cloudformation-ggr-selenoid/README.md

 | CmVersion                 | `1.5.7`                      | Aerokube CM version                        |
 | DockerComposeVersion      | `1.23.2`                     | Docker compose version                     |

+Note:
+All incoming network traffic to ports `22, 4444, 8888, 8080` is allowed inside template

 **How to create AWS Cloudformation Stack**
 ---